Anonymity-washing: Discussion and overture

 \subsection{Future work}

 As a support of the collaboration between academia and industry, we wish to create a repository of guidelines and educational materials using the accumulated knowledge that we have used to write this paper.
-We envision constructing a proper website\footnote{We plan to make a preliminary GitHub repo available upon acceptance of this manuscript.} aided with instructions that would help practitioners navigate and find the appropriate guideline, document, or educational resource to their needs.
+We envision constructing a proper website aided with instructions that would help practitioners navigate and find the appropriate guideline, document, or educational resource to their needs.

 Furthermore, we conjecture that there is one more potential source of many of the aforementioned problems, namely, the use of popular anonymization tools.
 Thus, we have already started examining these existing tools; firstly, to corroborate our conjecture, and secondly, to be able to properly include them in the aforementioned website, equipping practitioners with the necessary understanding and comparison of these products.